Automatic Espresso Machines vs Manual Espresso

 Frequently Asked Questions

-Automatic machines are better for beginners because they eliminate most variables and produce acceptable espresso within days.
-Manual machines require weeks of practice to dial in technique but offer a rewarding learning curve.
+Automatic machines are better for beginners because they eliminate guesswork and produce acceptable espresso immediately.
+Manual espresso requires weeks of practice before consistently good results.

 Sources & references